Guest blog – Sharing the Wonder: Science and Faith

 For some people, staring at the stars can make them wonder if their life could mean anything in the face of such a vast universe.
 The writer of Psalm 8, the shepherd David, knew that awestruck feeling when he gazed at the night sky above Israel thousands of years ago, but it meant something different to him.
 No doubt light pollution was the very rare exception rather than the rule, and any clear moonless night was the most indescribable display of brilliance.

 He asked, ‘What is man …?’, and went on to answer his own question with what he knew of God.
 David believed that our purpose in the world is to rule over creation.
 Long after David’s time, Jesus came in person to demonstrate how to rule: gently, wisely, in a servant-hearted way.

 When we approach science in a faith context, we might think of the hot topics that can pull in a crowd to a speaker event or spark a debate.
 But what if we also sometimes start with the sense of awe and wonder that we can all feel in response to scientific images or stories?
 Can we start a conversation about the meaning and purpose of the things we see?

-- Click HERE to read our review of Sharing the Wonder: Science and Faith
+- Click HERE to read our review of Wonders of the Living World

 Main image: Danny Allison, © Lion Hudson IP Limited